 God has the answer.
 He gives us a lifeline to help bring us to the eternal life of happiness that He wants us to receive.
 Through prayer and the heroic example of Our Lady Mary, we can take hold of this lifeline and become the person who God wants us to be.
 Join us for a week of fun, fellowship and faith as we learn more about the people and the prayers that God gives us to discover who He truly is and grow close to Him.

-This catholic camp is a gathering of about 100 young people, who come together to re-connect with old friends and make new ones, to learn more about our loving God and deepen their relationship with Him.
+This year we have space for about 70 young people to come together to re-connect with old friends and make new ones, to learn more about our loving God and deepen their relationship with Him.
 It doesn't matter where you are in your relationship with Christ, you are welcome to come and be drawn deeper!
-Ask questions, spend time with Our Lord, receive the Sacraments, have a lot of silly fun, and you might just leave excited and on fire for the amazing adventure that awaits you!
+Ask questions, spend time with our Lord, receive the Sacraments, have a lot of silly fun, and be renewed in your life and faith!

 The camp is run by The Dominican Sisters of St. Joseph and an experienced team of volunteers who have been running FTF events for over 20 years.

 FAITH - FUN - FELLOWSHIP

 MASS - TEACHING - CRAFTS - WORKSHOPS - SPORTS - Q&A PRAISE & WORSHIP - TALKS - DRAMAS - TEAM ACTIVITIES